anurag-arjun/anurag-arjun.github.io/_posts/2016-01-24-google-google-everywhere-and-theres-a-lot-to-learn.md

 Now I know why Google does what it does, and how.
 This year, please God, let this understanding influence my work :)

-And I have more to speak this week - attended a Meetup on Starting Up yesterday, and met some great people.
+And I have more to speak this week - attended a Meetup on Startup India yesterday, and met some great people.
 Coming up in another post :)